-Story behind the baseline: Virtualization improves that state's ability to manage its large portfolio of systems, allows for a more efficient use of available storage space and leads to reduced power and cooling costs.
+Story behind the baseline: Virtualization improves the state's ability to manage its large portfolio of systems, allows for a more efficient use of available storage space and leads to reduced power and cooling costs.
+Many new systems were added while minimizing new physical servers.

-Application Development 2010 2011
+Application Development 2011 2012

-Total Supported 24 21
+Total Supported 21 22

-New Applications 5 0
+New Applications 0 3

 Applications Retired 1 1

-Under Development 6 2
+Under Development 2 3

-Story behind the baseline: In addition to our more traditional hosting services, the Bureau also provides application development support for a number of small state agencies as well as support for other state systems.

-The Bureau's application support also extends to the administration of the CJIS Offender Based Tracking System.
-In March 2011, BEST performed a significant technology upgrade that resulted in greatly improved OBTS performance.
+Story behind the baseline: In addition to our more traditional hosting services, the Bureau provided application development support for a number of small state agencies.
+Examples: All State Agencies Payment Services ACH; DMV Registration Renewal; CHRO; and Lt Governor On-Line Forms.
+The Bureau's application support also extends to the administration of the CJIS Offender Based Tracking System, and CIDRIS.
+In 2012, CJIS applications continued to migrate to the upgraded technology and improve performance.

-Priority Responses (SEV1) 2010 2011
+Priority Responses (SEV1) 2011 2012

-Severity 1 Responses 21 21
+Severity 1 Responses 21 11

-% from Prior Year 36% 0%
+% from Prior Year 0% 47%

 Story behind the baseline: Any issue that is reported as a "Severity 1" receives the full and immediate attention of the Bureau's senior technical leadership and subject matter experts.
-Once triaged, some SEV1 issues may be downgraded because they do not meet SEV1 criteria, conversely something reported as a minor issue could be escalated to a SEV1, depending on the issues involved.
+2012 saw a significant decrease in Severity 1 events, contributing to a much more stable environment for agencies and citizens

-Mainframe Processing 2010 2011
+Mainframe Processing 2011 2012

-Instructions/Second (M) 866 913
+Instructions/Second (M) 913 1106

-% from Prior Year 45% 5%
+% from Prior Year 5% 21%